inaka/apns4erl/Readme.md

 Apns4erl
 ========

+# NOTICE
+**This project is not supported anymore.**
+It's still here just to support legacy projects that may have it as a dependency.
+It's operational (at least, for Erlang versions lower than R17)

 This lib is intended to allow you to write an APNs provider for Apple Push Notificaion services (APNs) in Erlang.

 Copyright (c) 2010 Inaka Labs SRL <support@inaka.net>, released under the MIT license